uchicago-library/bmrc/README.md

 - **Other Errors:** Try running `pip install -r requirements.txt`
 - **If running vagrant on local:** Installing pip packages & upgrades require adding package to requirements.txt, `vagrant destroy`, and `vagrant up` rather than the regular pip install method.

-## Test Instance
-- The test instance should mirror the production site, less any features being tested at the time
-- The test server is bmrc-test
-- It is hosted on crib

 ## Pushing to Production
 - ssh to aerie
 - `cd /data/aerie`